This post may contain affiliate links.

 A classic cookie this Fig Newton Recipe can be made at home with some fun and easily available ingredients bringing back nostalgia from your childhood.

 I have always been a HUGE Fig Newton fan, they were one of my favorite cookies growing up.
-I know it’s weird to hear that because a lot of kids would turn their nose up at them.
+I know it’s weird to hear that because a lot of kids would turn their nose up at any fig newton recipe.

 Not me, they were always a favorite and come with a lot of memories.
-Why waste money buying them when you can make this Fig Newton Recipe at home.
+Why waste money buying them when you can make these homemade Fig Newton cookies at home.

 Super simple, and absolutely tasty this is one recipe that you will want to make over and over again and bring to all those tea parties and brunches.

-I promise you that these are just as good if not better than the store bought ones.
+I promise you that this Fig Newton Recipe is just as good if not better than the store bought stuff.
 And that they aren’t as hard as they seem, the will be a fun project for you and the family.

 Some of my other favorite cookie recipes that we have on our site include: Meltaway Almond Cookies, Cinnamon Cream Cheese Cookies and No Chill Chewy Chocolate Chip Cookies.